ArjunCodess/men2-predictor/README.md

 - **Ensemble shifts:** Expanded ensembles raise accuracy toward 95%.
 - **Model selection:** Deploy the original logistic model for screening workflows; treat expanded gradient boosters as high-accuracy triage models for ctDNA-positive or metastatic follow-up cases once validated prospectively.

-### Statistical Tests
+### Statistical Tests on Recall Drops

-- Permutation tests (10,000 shuffles) show no statistically significant differences in recall across models.
+- Permutation tests (10,000 shuffles) show **no statistically significant recall drop** for any model (`p = 1` for Logistic/Random Forest, `p ≈ 0.69` for LightGBM, `p ≈ 0.39` for XGBoost).
+SVM's 17.9 pp drop is directionally concerning but still not significant (`p ≈ 0.18`).
-- McNemar's test cannot be applied because the original and expanded test sets share no overlapping positive patients.
+- McNemar's test cannot be applied because the original and expanded test sets share no overlapping positive patients; all positives are unique to each cohort.
-- Full summaries are in `results/statistical_significance_tests.txt` (generated when running both datasets via `python main.py --m=all --d=both`).
+- Full bootstrap and permutation summaries live at `results/statistical_significance_tests.txt` (generated automatically when running both datasets together via `python main.py --m=all --d=both`; statistical tests run only in the both-datasets workflow).

 ### Why This Matters

-The real dataset now covers **129 patients with 29 calcitonin/CEA pairs**.
-Synthetic augmentation boosts accuracy into the 94–96% range.
-Preserving perfect sensitivity with the original logistic model remains the screening default until real-world validation is available.
+Even as the real dataset grows to **129 patients with 29 calcitonin/CEA pairs**, synthetic augmentation remains volatile.
+Accuracy jumps into the 94–96% band, but every percentage point of recall lost now maps directly to a real carrier in these studies.
+Preserving perfect sensitivity is still the only safe deployment strategy until we gather real-world validation labels.

 ### Learning Paradigm Coverage